Navigating the First Trimester: A Journey Through Early Pregnancy

 The first trimester isn’t just about physical changes.
 Many women experience emotional shifts due to hormonal changes and the adjustment to pregnancy.
 It’s completely normal to feel:

-• Anxiety about the pregnancy
+• Anxiety about the pregnancy and the unknow

 • Excitement and joy